 The population and distribution goal for streambank lupine is to maintain the abundance of all known extant populations as well as any other extant populations that may be identified or established at a later date within the species species’ known and potential range.
 If feasible and where deemed necessary, augment existing populations in B.C. ...

 Streambank Lupine Recovery Team.
 2014.
 Recovery Plan for Streambank Lupine (Lupinus rivularis) in British Columbia.
 Province of BC Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning